jturco/arcgis_cdk/README.md

 The following things need to be upload into the S3 bucket:
 * ArcGIS Software Install files (Portal for ArcGIS, ArcGIS Server, ArcGIS Datastore, and Web Adaptor for IIS)
 * ArcGIS Licenses files (Portal & Server)
-* The PowerShell DSC Configuratio File that was edited above
+* The PowerShell DSC Configuration File that was edited above

 ### Instance Prep